Connorrmcd6/FPL-League-Stats/README.md

 - Send a message (eg. 'hello world!') to your bot to give it permission to send messages to your chat ID.
 - Run summary_telegram.ipynb

-***IMPORTANT: Since this script will run through every one in your league it is advised not to use it on public or very large private leagues.
-Try and only use it for leagues with less than 25 members.***